tomyeldham/sandbox/README.md

 to add more files.
 Then to merge back into the development branch and remove your custom feature branch:

 ``
-git pull origin develop
+git pull origin develop;
-git checkout develop
+git checkout develop;
-git merge some-feature
+git merge some-feature;
-git push
+git push;
 git branch -d some-feature
 ``